emilyrosenberg/worldviews/README.md

 ## Credits
 ### Content
 - The list of most-visited cities is from Google.
-- Other content is either from the Moments walkthrough or written by me.
+- Other content is either from the Moments walkthrough or original.
 ### Media
 - The profile images and post images are from [Unsplash](https://unsplash.com/).
 ### Thank you